Safety Leadership Award

 Following nationally recognized criteria for improving safety, the WSFCA Safety Section’s Safety Leadership Award supports the National Fallen Firefighter Foundation (NFFF) and United States Fire Administration (USFA) initiatives to reduce firefighter injuries and Line of Duty Deaths (LODDs).
-This award will be presented annually at the WSFCA conference, and the first award will be presented in 2016 in Green Bay.
+This award will be presented annually at the WSFCA conference.

 Selection Criteria: In order to receive the Safety Leadership Award, the department must have experienced a significant and verifiable effort to improve firefighter safety during the past year.
 Efforts should be aligned to at least one of the NFFF’s 16 Firefighter Life Safety Initiatives.
 The comprehensive nature of the safety program will be evaluated during the selection process, as well as the individual departmental impact of the efforts.